SummaryRead the full fact sheet

 A cast made from plaster of Paris is one of the most common ways of immobilising a limb.
 This cast is made from a preparation of gypsum that sets hard when water is added.
 Depending on the location and severity of the fracture, the operation procedures can include:

-- Closed or simple fractures – the two ends of the broken bone are lined up and held in place.
+- Closed or simple fractures – the 2 ends of the broken bone are lined up and held in place.
 The limb is thoroughly bandaged, then the wet plaster is applied.
-Sometimes, once the plaster is dry, the cast is split into two and the two halves are re-bandaged on the outside.
-This allows for any swelling that may occur
+Sometimes, once the plaster is dry, the cast is split into 2 and the 2 halves are re-bandaged on the outside.
+This allows for any swelling that may occur.

 Immediately after an operation on a bone fracture